-We’ve prepared ASVAB sample questions available online that you can try your hand at!
-If you want to take more free questions and take a full ASVAB practice test with answers and explanations, visit our homepage now.
-Take the time now to work through some of our different ASVAB sample questions so you will feel more confident when it comes time for the real thing!
+We’ve prepared ASVAB sample questions that you can practice online!
+Visit our homepage now to take more free questions and a full ASVAB practice test with answers and explanations.
+Take the time now to practice some of our ASVAB sample questions so you’ll be more confident when it’s time for the real thing!

-Here are some ASVAB Sample questions of the Arithmetic Reasoning Section:
+Here are some ASVAB Sample questions from the Arithmetic Reasoning Section:

 1. A student scores 74, 87, 68, 63, 76 on his last five exams.
 His teacher will drop the lowest grade to compute the student’s average.
 What is the student’s average in the class?

 Explanation: The correct choice is A. The teacher will drop the 63 and only count the four best scores.
 These are 74, 87, 68, and 76.
 To find the average, add the 4 numbers and divide the sum by 4.

 2. You are working in a hospital supply room and make $13.65 an hour.
 The union negotiates a new contract giving each employee a 4.3% cost of living raise.
 What is your new hourly rate?

 Explanation: The correct choice is A. Compute the raise by multiplying the rate of increase by the hourly wage.
 To multiply a percentage, you must first move the decimal point 2 places to the left, so:

 raise = 13.65 × 4.3% = 13.65 × .043 = 0.58695